Medical Laboratory Technician & Medical Laboratory Scientist

 Education and Training Requirements

-Medical laboratory technicians typically have a two-year associate's degree, while medical technologists have a four-year bachelor's degree.
+Medical laboratory technicians typically have a two-year associate's degree, while medical laboratory scientists have a four-year bachelor's degree.

 Salary - Medical Laboratory Technician